-Packaging it right
+Packaging it right!

 Aluminum cans often get dented or crushed in transit.
 When customers receive damaged cans, they send them back.
-Not only does returning products increase costs exponentially, but the emission rates also go up as companies burn double the amount of fossil fuels to transport the cans to and fro twice.
+Not only does returning products increase costs exponentially, but the emission rates also go up as companies burn double the number of fossil fuels to transport the cans to and fro twice.

-If aluminum cans are not the solution… Are glass bottles the best option?
-The short answer is no.
+So, if aluminum cans are not the solution, does it mean that glass bottles are the best option?

-We’re always happy to answer your questions!References:
+We’re always happy to answer your questions!